 WARNING.
 Optimistic concurrency control may be confusing for those who built online-transaction applications, because the granularity of the concurrency control scheme will show higher then expected transaction failures.
 There is not a locking schema to avoid this.
 Applications may have to resort to serial execution.

 WARNING.
 The tuples being deleted are only marked as such.
 They do not reduce the table size.
-It calls for a vacuum cleaning algorithm.
+You will even experience after many updates that your queries will run slower, because each query first has to establish a consistent private view on the database by inspection of the delete/update lists.
+It calls for a vacuum cleaning algorithm in the background, which is not yet available.